FIWARE/tutorials.Linked-Data/README.md

 This example returns the data of all `Store` entities within the context data The `type` parameter limits the response to store entities only.

+Here are a few examples, in each case the `options=keyValues` query parameter has been used shorten the responses by stripping out the type elements from each attribute

 #### :five: Request: